juxor/afaq/markdown/secB3.md

 illegitimate.
 And since private ownership of land is the basis of capitalism, capitalism itself would be rendered illegal.

-To get round this problem, Nozick utilises the work of Locke (_"The Lockean Proviso"_) which can be summarised as:
+To get round this problem, Nozick utilises the work of Locke ( _"The Lockean Proviso"_ ) which can be summarised as:

-       1. People own themselves and, consequently, their labour.
+1\.
+People own themselves and, consequently, their labour.

-       2. The world is initially owned in common (or unowned in Nozick's case.)
+2\.
+The world is initially owned in common (or unowned in Nozick's case.)

-       3. By working on common (or unowned) resources, people turn it into their own property because they own their own labour.
+3\.
+By working on common (or unowned) resources, people turn it into their own property because they own their own labour.

-       4. You can acquire absolute rights over a larger than average share in the world, if you do not worsen the condition of others.
+4\.
+You can acquire absolute rights over a larger than average share in the world, if you do not worsen the condition of others.

-      5. Once people have appropriated private property, a free market in capital and labour is morally required.
+5\.
+Once people have appropriated private property, a free market in capital and labour is morally required.

 However, there are numerous flaws in this theory.
 Most obvious is why does the mixing of something you own (labour) with something owned by all (or unowned)